Undergraduate Course Descriptions & Syllabi

 |

 47:202:344Q : Crime in Different Cultures (3 credits) This course explores crime through the critical lens of anthropology by situating criminal acts as consequences of the complexity and nuances of human interactivity and cultural heterogeneity.
-Crime and punishment in other societies, especially non‐Western societies that lack institutional systems of criminal justice, and the social evolution of crime and crime‐related institutions throughout the United States of America’s history are particular topics that are discussed in this course.
-Writing Intensive Course– B.S., B.A.
+Crime and punishment in other societies, especially non-Western societies that lack institutional systems of criminal justice, and the social evolution of crime and crime-related institutions throughout the United States of America’s history are particular topics that are discussed in this course.
+Writing Intensive Course – B.S., B.A.
 Course Learning Goals:

-47:202:402 : Contemporary Problems in Corrections (3 credits) This course explores the impact of alternatives to incarceration, the growing prisoner rights movement, strikes by correctional employees, and public resentment toward persistently high rates of recidivism are major topics discussed in this course.
-In addition, the class provides for an in-depth study of issues concerning correctional education, job training, work release, and post-incarceration employment.
+47:202:402 : Contemporary Problems in Corrections (3 credits) This course explores the impact of alternatives to incarceration, the growing prisoner rights movement, strikes by correctional employees, and public resentment toward persistently high rates of recidivism.
+In addition, the class provides an in-depth study of issues concerning correctional education, job training, work release, and post-incarceration employment.
 Course Learning Goals:

 |